-Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and this is: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k) or b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code section 5024.1.
-In apply the criteria set forth in subdivision (c) of the Public Resources Code section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.

-a - b): See Summary of Potential Environmental Effects (No. 11 on page 67).
+Would the project cause a substantial significance of a tribal cultural reson Resources Code section 21074 as eith cultural landscape that is geographical size and scope of the landscape, sacroultural value to a California Native American urce, defined in Public er a site, feature, place, ly defined in terms of the ed place, or object with Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Listed or eligible for listing in th Historical Resources, or in a loc resources as defined in Public F 5020.1(k) or cal register of historical b) A resource determined by the lead and supported by substantial evipursuant to criteria set forth in substantial evipursuant to criteria set forth in substantial evipursuant to criteria set forth in substantial evipursuant set forth in substantial set forth in substant dence, to be significant subdivision (c) of Public apply the criteria set forth Resources Code section der the significance of the a - b): See Summary of Potential Environmental Effects (No. 11 on page 7).
 A Tribal Cultural Resource is a site feature, place, cultural landscape, sacred place, or object that is of cultural value to a Tribe.
 The Mendocino County General Plan and City of Ukiah General Plan indicate that no tribal lands exist within vicinity of the Ukiah Municipal Airport.
 However, the proposed Airport Influence Area has the potential to contain a wide variety of tribal cultural resources, both known and unknown.
 Nevertheless, the proposed UKIALUCP is regulatory in nature.
 It does not propose any new development, construction, or physical change to the environment that would directly or indirectly result in any impacts to tribal cultural resources.